 Fear Aggression in Labradors

-At the root of aggressive behaviour in this context, and probably the most common motivation, is fear: fear of a dog or person approaching; fear of what the consequences might be for their own safety or of losing something they are holding; fear that this is going to hurt.
+At the root of your aggressive Labrador’s behavior in this context, and probably the most common motivation, is fear: fear of a dog or person approaching; fear of what the consequences might be for their own safety or of losing something they are holding; fear that this is going to hurt.

 To reduce the dog’s need to behave aggressively we focus on changing the dog’s feelings about the situation: moving from fear to tolerance and aiming for enjoyment or positive anticipation.
 If the dog may be in pain then providing suitable pain relief is essential.